MichaelDuPlessis/dmalloc/dissertation/main.typ

 //
 // just put introduction under chapter heading
 //
-// call conclusions at the end of chapter call summary what we are taking forward
+// call conclusions at the end of chapter summary and it is what we are taking forward